sumn2u/learn-javascript/en/miscellaneous/README.md

 # Chapter 19
 # Miscellaneous

-In this chapter we will be discussing various topics that will come accross through while writing code.
+In this chapter we will be discussing various topics that will come across through while writing code.
 The topics are listed below:

 * [Template Literals](./template-literals.md)
 * [Hoisting](./hoisting.md)